A Combination Theorem for Trees of Metric Bundles: Hyperbolicity of ladder

-\begin{proof} {\bf Idea of the proof:} The proof of this proposition is long, so we break it up into several cases.
-We first define a discrete path (see \ref{some-basic-concepts} for definition) for a pair of distinct points $x,y\in\mathcal{L}$, and we fix it once and for all.
-Then we consider the path, say, $c(x,y)$ based on this discrete path in $L_{KR}$ joining $x$ and $y$ and show that this family of paths satisfies Proposition \ref{combing}.
-Hence the hyperbolicity follows.
+\begin{proof} {\bf Idea of the proof.} The proof of this proposition is long.
+So we will break it up into several lemmata.
+We first define a family of discrete paths, say $c(x,y)$, for a pair of distinct points $x,y\in\mathcal{L}$.
+These paths are concatenation of three subpaths: two of them lie in two qi sections in $\L$ through $x$ and $y$, and the other one is a uniform bounded length path in fiber.
+Now we fix such paths once and for all.
+Then we show that this family of paths (after making them continuous) satisfies Proposition \ref{combing}.
+Hence the hyperbolicity of $L_{KR}$ follows.
+This construction of paths would very be helpful when it comes to the computation of their lengths since it would easily come from qi sections.
+For instance, showing Hausdorff closeness or slimness of triangles of such paths would become easy when their parts lie in the same qi sections.
+But for the parts which do not lie in the same qi sections, we use the geometry of their necks in $B$.